Shady-Data/09-Assembly/01_Debugging/03_Understanding_Errors.md

 ### Identifying Syntax Errors

-These errors can be identified easily.
-First off, the program never compiles.
-That is a large indication of a Syntax error.
-GCC and IDEs with built in debuggers will also produce information that indicate an `error`.
+Syntax errors can be identified easily.
+A big indication is that the program never compiles.
+That is usually due to a Syntax error.
+GCC and IDE's with built in debuggers will be also produce information that indicate an error.

 ### Finding Syntax Errors

+Syntax errors are not too difficult to locate.
+Whether you compiled via terminal or IDE, you will generally recieve:
+* **The error**
+* **The problem**
+* **The code line number where error occured**

-Luckily for us, these errors are often easy to find.
-Rather you compiled via terminal or IDE... you will generally recieve the error, the problem and the line number on which it happened.
-Below is an exmaple of us missing a semi-colon and the GCC output of such a mistake.
+Below is an exmaple of a missing semi-colon and the GCC output from this mistake

 ```
 yes_senpai@pop-os:~/CLionProjects/debugging_test$ gcc main.c